snowplow-incubator/snowplow-ruby-tracker-examples/README.md

 @tracker.set_domain_user_id(domain_userid)
 ```

 In this app, we have linked the Ruby Page View tracking to setting the `domain_userid`.
-Since the cookies are set by the JavaScript tracker, the very first Ruby Page View event may lack the `domain_userid` if the JavaScript tracker has not finished inititalising and creating the cookie yet.
+Since the cookies are set by the JavaScript tracker, the very first Ruby Page View event may lack the `domain_userid` if the JavaScript tracker has not yet finished inititalising and creating the cookie.

 ## 5. Testing using Snowplow Micro